Gang-gang cockatoo: Description

-The gang-gang cockatoo is a grey bird with a wispy crest.
-The head and crest is bright red in males, but dark grey in females.
-The edges of feathers in underparts have edges of yellow or pink.
-The edges of feathers on upperarts are slightly paler grey than the rest of the feather, which makes the bird look somewhat barred.
+The gang-gang cockatoo is 32–37 cm in length with a 62–76 cm wingspan, and weighs 230–334 grams.
+They are grey birds with wispy crests.
+The head and crest are bright red in males, but dark grey in females.
+The edges of feathers in the underparts have edges of yellow or pink.
+The edges of feathers on the upperparts are slightly paler grey than the rest of the feather, which makes the bird look somewhat barred.
 Juvenile males can be distinguished by their brighter crowns and shorter crests, but otherwise look similar to the adult female.
 The birds are not easily mistaken for other cockatoos, but while in flight may resemble the Galah.
 Gang-gangs are very social birds, but not overly noisy.

 Distribution and habitat

-The gang-gang is endemic to coastal regions of south-eastern Australia.
-They used to inhabit King Island off of Tasmania, but they have since gone extinct locally.
+Gang-gangs are endemic to coastal regions of south-eastern Australia.
+They used to inhabit King Island off of Tasmania, but have become extinct there.
 They are an introduced species on Kangaroo Island.
-The gang-gang prefers forests and woodlands in the mountains with dense shrub understories.
-The birds migrate short distances during winter into more open habitats.
-They must migrate back to denser forests to breed, as they need tall trees in order to build nests.
+Gang-gangs prefer forests and woodlands in the mountains, with dense shrub understories.
+They migrate short distances during winter into more open habitats, but must migrate back to denser forests to breed, because they need tall trees in order to build nests.

 Behaviour and ecology

+Breeding habits

-Unlike most other cockatoos, gang-gangs nest in young, solid trees, the females using their strong beaks to excavate nesting cavities.
-Also, they breed in the canopy of most trees.
+Unlike most other cockatoos, gang-gangs nest in young, solid trees.
+They often nest near water.
+The females using their strong beaks to excavate nesting cavities.
+Gang-gangs are monogamous.
+The breeding season lasts from spring to summer.
+The birds will lay 2-3 white eggs, the incubation period is 4 weeks and both sexes take care of the young.

+Diet

+They forage in canopies mostly feed on the flowers and buds of eucalypts.

 Status

 Loss of older, hollow trees and loss of feeding habitat across south-eastern Australia through land clearing has led to a significant reduction in the numbers of this cockatoo in recent years.
 As a result, the gang-gang is now listed as vulnerable in New South Wales.
 It is protected as a vulnerable species under the Biodiversity Conservation Act 2016 (NSW).
 This protection status as a threatened species makes it a Tier 1 criminal offence for a person or corporation to knowingly damage the bird's habitat.
 Damage is defined to include "damage caused by removing any part of the habitat".
 Habitat is defined to include "an area periodically or occasionally occupied by a species".

 In July 2021, an Australian Department of the Environment and Energy spokesperson stated the population has declined by approximately 69% in the last three generations, or 21 years and in addition to this decline, the species has suffered direct mortality and habitat loss during the 2019–20 Australian bushfire season.
-Between 28 to 36 per cent of the species' distribution was impacted by the fires.
+Between 28 and 36 per cent of the species' distribution was impacted by the fires.
 As a result, it is set to be listed as endangered under the threatened fauna of Australia.